 Barrows - The Most Efficient Way To Load A Barrow

-Barrows are a game changer to carp fishing.
-Being able to transport all your gear in one trip with less strain on your back is a game changer.
-You can transport your gear longer distance easier with a barrow.
-Lets also not forget the amount of other uses they have for things outside of fishing.
-They're brilliant for festivals for an example or even when doing garden work and transporting heavy items.
+Owning a barrow will be a game changer to your carp fishing.
+Being able to transport all your gear in one trip with less strain on your back is essential.
+You can transport your gear a longer distance easier with a barrow.
+Let's also not forget the amount of other uses they have for things outside of fishing.
+They're brilliant for festivals for example or even when doing garden work and transporting heavy items.
+The best bit about barrows is that they come in all different sizes so you can select one which suits you!

-Anyways, here is what I've found to be most efficent way to load a barrow with no side bars.
+Anyways, here is what I've found to be the most efficient way to load a barrow with no side bars.

 If your barrow has a bag which sits underneath the body of the barrow.
 Make use of this.
 Store a water container, bait bucket, distance sticks or anything you can fit which will take up the most space!

-Place your bedchair directly on the body of the barrow, but fold out the 2 legs of the bed chair so that it creates a side bar along side the barrow.
+Place your bedchair directly on the frame, but fold out the 2 legs of the bed chair so that it creates a side bar alongside the barrow.
 This will make everything more stable and the legs also will give you something to hang bits off.
-For example hanging a bait bucket of the leg of your bedchair or a bin bag at the end of your session.
+For example hanging a bait bucket off the leg of your bedchair or a bin bag at the end of your session.

 Even Weight

 Get the weight of the barrow nice and even on each side!
-To do this I place my brolly on one side of the barrow, and rods and retention sling on the otherside of the barrow.
-This ensures that you have even weight on the barrow itself.
+To do this I place my brolly on one side of the frame, and rods and retention sling on the other side.
+This ensures that you have even weight.
 With the bedchair legs folded out, this will support these items and stop them from falling off the side of the barrow.

-Place your coolbag, carryall, unhooking mat, waders in the middle inbetween the brolly and the rods.
-These items have a larger surface area so in theroy this should keep your barrow balanced nicely.
-You can put your rucksack on the middle as well as this is ussualy a heavy item.
+Place your cool bag, carryall, unhooking mat, and waders in the middle in between the brolly and the rods.
+These items have a larger surface area so in theory this should keep your barrow balanced nicely.
+You can put your rucksack in the middle as this is usually a heavy item.
 However I like to wear mine to make it easier.

 If you've got 2 bait buckets, hang them on each side of the bedchair leg.
 If you've got one, hang it off the side with the rods and retention sling.